filipdanic/blogfolio/src/source/_posts/guide-to-exploratory-testing.md

 ### Charters and Timeboxes

 You don’t always have to test the whole system.
-Instead, you can set specific testing goals, commonly referred to as charters.
-An example might be: _“Explore the newest filtering options”_ or _“Explore the new report builder interface.”_
+Instead, you can set specific testing goals, commonly referred to as **charters.** An example might be: _“Explore the newest filtering options”_ or _“Explore the new report builder interface.”_

 Some teams also like to timebox these tests.
 I’d say that makes sense if your testers already know the system a bit and are trying to only test one part of it.
-For a full system test, I would not assign any explicit timeboxing.
+For a full system test, I would not assign any timeboxes.

 ### Documenting the Test